khainguyen21/PracticePython/README.md

-# This is where I upload exercises using Python and NumPy.
+# This is where I upload coding exercises using Python and NumPy.